Camping at Kalaloch and exploring Olympic National Park

 Note: do not pick up baby sea stars as they’ll attach to you very quickly and their suction can be so strong that when pried off your hand the sea star may be injured or lose tentacles.

 The other highlight at Ruby Beach is the number of sea stacks and natural arches.
 With such rough waters over the years, several sea stacks have been formed and a few of those have perfect windows naturally cut out of them for the wind and water to flow through.
 Absolutely beautiful.
+This is our go to spot when we would like to do an Oregon Coast road trip but don’t have the time needed.

 Tip: drones are illegal to use in the National Parks.
 You’ll be so tempted to use one if you have it because the beachscapes are beautiful and really dramatic.